Lobster-Protocol/contracts/README.md

 - Understand the risks of impermanent loss in liquidity provision
 - Monitor positions regularly for optimal performance
 - Be aware of gas costs for position management operations
+- Carefully choose delta parameter based on your strategy
+- Understand how fee calculations work before deploying

 ## Additional Resources